Coronary Artery Bypass Graft (CABG)

 Brooklyn, NY 11215

-Our surgeons take a modernized approach to coronary bypass surgery in order to maximize the durability of this operation for you.
-Research has shown that using arteries instead of veins to perform the bypass improves the durability of the bypass grafts.
-Many patients are candidates for CABG using multiple arterial grafts.
-Our surgeons carefully analyze the coronary angiograms and perform ultrasound testing of the arteries in the arms in order to choose the best option for you, whether that is bilateral internal mammary grafting (BIMA), radial artery grafting, or saphenous vein grafting.
+Our surgeons take a modernized approach to coronary bypass surgery in order to maximize the durability of this operation for our patients.
+Research shows that using arteries instead of veins to perform the bypass improves the durability of the bypass grafts.
+Many patients are candidates for CABG using multiple arterial grafts

 In select cases, coronary artery bypass grafting can be performed without the use of the heart-lung machine.
 In this "beating heart" (also called off-pump) technique, a small vertical incision is made in the chest, and a mechanical stabilizing device is used to restrict movement of the heart so that the surgeon can perform surgery while the heart is beating.
 The heart maintains its own rhythm without the assistance of the heart-lung machine.